17 Blogging Mistakes to Avoid in 2023

 Yes, you want your blog to be as accurate and informative as possible, but it must be easy to read.
 This is especially true when your blog is being read on smaller tablets or smartphone screens.

 Write shorter sentences and paragraphs and try to keep the vocabulary and reader experience at an 8th-grade level.
-Every 250-300 words, use frequent subheadings that break up long, monotonous text.
+Every 250-300 words, use frequent subheadings that break up a long, monotonous text.

 Most writing programs have a tool that allows you to check the reading level of your blog, and there are also several available applications that do the same.